 During the five year residency program, each resident is expected to fulfill the minimum research requirements listed below:

-1) The acceptance and publications of a prospective or retrospective studies, or case report, in a peer-reviewed journal.
+1) The acceptance and publications of at least two prospective or retrospective studies, or case reports, in a peer-reviewed journal.

 2) The presentation of a research project at a local, regional, national or international meeting.